MindCORE Faculty & Associates

-The benefits available to all of our affiliates include eligibility to apply to the MindCORE Activity Fund for research support, research dissemination, inclusion in networking and professional development events, and invitations to conferences and seminars.
-To become a MindCORE Faculty member or Associate, please apply here.
+The benefits available to all of our affiliates include eligibility to apply to the MindCORE Activity Fund and for research support; research dissemination; networking and professional development events; conference and seminars.
+To become a MindCORE Faculty affiliate, please apply here.

 Erol Akcay